chao-mu/Oopa/README.md

 Oopa is a password/wordlist analyser.
 It is highly modular, allowing users to write their own analyzers in Python with minimal effort.
-It supports user supports user-supplied encoding and output can be heavily customized.
+It supports user-supplied encoding and output can be heavily customized.

 Some of the modules were inspired by Pipal features, though the implementation differs drastically.